1. Take to the mountains

 Ice Climbing on Wye Creek in Queenstown with The North FaceIce climbing, Wye Creek

-5. First tracks to night ski
+5. Ski from first tracks to night ski

-6. A taste of adrenaline
+6. Get a taste of adrenaline

 Ziptrek-Ecotours-Queenstown-Winter-SilhouetteZiptrek Ecotours

-7. Experience the après
+7. Experience Queenstown's vibrant après scene

 Winter evening at Perkys Floating Bar with friendsAprès-ski, Perky's Floating Bar

-Looking to 'up' the adventure?
-Backcountry and heli-skiing are a must try.
 Queenstown and the Southern Alps are world-famous for powder, fantastic glacial terrain, beautiful scenery and experienced backcountry ski guides and heli-skiing operators.

-10. Follow the gold trail
+10. Get off the beaten track and follow the gold trail

-Get off the beaten track this winter with a 4WD adventure to remote historic gold mining towns.
-Go deep into the backcountry and experience some of the most stunning winter alpine scenery and exciting technical driving.
+For something really unique this winter, take a Tesla or 4WD adventure to a remote historic gold mining town.
+Go deep into the backcountry and experience some of the most stunning winter alpine scenery and thrilling technical driving.

-Follow old miners’ wagon trails with multiple river crossings to explore the gold mining villages of Macetown and Skippers Township, both rapidly abandoned after the gold rush.
+You'll follow old miners’ wagon trails with multiple river crossings to explore the gold mining villages of Macetown and Skippers Township, both rapidly abandoned after the gold rush.
 Hold onto your hats for a drive down Skippers Canyon Road, one of the most adventurous roads in the world located high above the Shotover River.
 You'll be transported back in time to the perils of the early mining days with interesting stories from knowledgeable and experienced guides while they navigate the winter roads with finesse and dexterity.